laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 ## Show Name Substitution

-There is a section of the python script that can be used to substitute one show name for another:
+There is a section of the python script[^2] that can be used to substitute one show name for another:

 e.g.